 Thunder god vine has been used in traditional Chinese medicine for conditions involving inflammation or overactivity of the immune system.

-orallyorallyto be taken by mouth (swallowed), thunder god vine is taken for excessive menstrual periods or autoimmune diseases, including rheumatoid arthritis, multiple sclerosis, and lupus.
+Currently, thunder god vine is used as a traditional or folk remedy for excessive menstrual periods and for autoimmune diseases such as rheumatoid arthritis, multiple sclerosis, and lupus.

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.